How to Live Happy, Comfortable, Tension - Free Life after Retirement - What to do after reaching Superannuation in India

-Today there are more than 12 crore persons with age above 60 years which means that about 10% of the total Indian population.
+Today there are more than 18 crore persons with age above 60 years which means that about 12% of the total Indian population.
 Approx. 7.5 lac employees from Central, State and PSU’s are retiring every year.
-Thanks to the EPS scheme 1995 that employees from the Private Sector are also getting the retirement benefits otherwise a large number of retirees from Private Sector might have been leading a miserable life.
-Now the NPS and Old Age Pension schemes introduced by Government of India might cover even the employees in the non-organised sector, labor or even farmers and businessmen above the age of superannuation.
+Thanks to the EPS scheme 1995 and NPS Scheme that employees from the Private Sector are also getting the retirement benefits otherwise a large number of retirees from the Private Sector might have been leading a miserable life.
+Now the NPS, Atal Pension Yozna, Pradhan Mantri Kisan Samman Nidhi Scheme, and Old Age Pension schemes introduced by Government of India might cover even the employees in the non-organised sector, labor or even farmers and businessmen above the age of superannuation.
 Current medical reports say that a pensioner’s lifespan increases significantly as compared to retirees not receiving the pension.

 What to do after retirement:

 Basically one has three needs after retirement to lead a happy life.
 Firstly sufficient income to lead a satisfying lifestyle, Secondly to love and to be loved, and thirdly to feel that one’s retired life is utilized to achieve one’s own set targets.

 Retired life can be comfortable but financial difficulties can arise which can add to sufferings, illness, and loneliness.
 Though we dream of a happy future one must be prepared for the worst.

 Preserve the following documents carefully :

 - Details of Bank Lockers, Key Numbers, and upkeep of Keys.